KABOSScodes/apm_projects/README.md

 ## Data Access

+The folder named data contains all data sets stored as .parquet files.
+These files are automatically loaded doing the initializations of each chapter notebook.
+As several data sets are used in multiple chapters, there are no sub-folders.

-The file `access_data.md` provides an example of how to extract datasets directly from R, for those who wish to start from scratch rather than reuse the pre-converted Parquet files provided in the data folder.
+For readers who may wish to start from scratch rather than reuse the pre-converted parquet files provided in the data folder, the file `access_data.md` provides an example of how to extract datasets directly from R.